 - Teaching Arrangements

-- This paper is internally assessed based on five assignments, including a field trip and research report.
-These assignments are intended to develop specific skills of research, reading, critical analysis, writing and presentation.
+This paper is internally assessed.
+There are four pieces of assessment which are intended to develop specific skills of research, reading, critical analysis, writing and presentation.

 - Graduate Attributes Emphasised